 Using the NZ ORCID Hub

-The Hub has a simple user interface and can be used to write employment or education affiliations as well as funding, works and peer-review activities to ORCID records.
+The Hub has a simple user interface and can be used to write information to ORCID records.

 Who can use the Hub?

 Each NZ ORCID consortium member's technical contact can use the Hub to get API credentials from ORCID.

 The technical contact and/or your organisation's Hub administrator (if appointed) can use the Hub to read from and write information to your staff/students' ORCID records - with the record holder's permission.